sakanario/Go-Eat/README.md

 ruby run.rb 20 15 2
 ```

-first argument (n, for instance) is the size of the generated map (n*n)
+first argument (n, for instance) is the size of the generated map (n*n),
 <br />
-second and third is user location
+second and third is user location.
 <br />

 ## Assumption